fatimaabubakaradam/recipe-website/README.md

 ## Features

-- **Responsive Layout:** Optimized for both mobile and desktop, ensuring a smooth experience on any screen size.
+- **Responsive Layout:** Optimized for both mobile , tablet and desktop, ensuring a smooth experience on any screen size.
 - **Recipe Categories:** Browse through multiple categories such as appetizers, main courses, desserts, and more.
 - **Recipe Search and Filter:** Quickly find recipes by name or filter by cuisine, preparation time, or difficulty.
 - **Interactive Instructions:** Step-by-step guides with timers and images for better cooking instructions.